hanghanghappy/cse15l-lab-reports/lab-report-1-week-2.md

 > - To run multiple commands in the same line, you can use semicolons
 >> `ssh cs15lwi22ava@ieng6.ucsd.edu javac WhereAmI.java; java WhereAmI;`
 >
->> Using this optimized version the number of keystrokes is 2, without the optimzation the number of keystrokes is 6 which shows that the optimized version is more effective
+>> Using this optimized version the number of keystrokes is 2, without the optimzation the number of keystrokes is 6 which shows that the optimized version is more effective and save more time

 >- Here is a screenshot of the example:<br>
 >![Image](Photo/lab1screenshot6.png)